Difficult times at Liljeholmen – Erik Alfort and his children

 Erik’s relationship with his wife had become closer in recent years, and perhaps he was at last about to grow up and settle down.
 However, as he started to adopt the ways of a landowner, the fact that his wife outranked him in society pained him all the more.
 As long as he could live in his memories of life in the navy, he could feel that he was important and deserved to be proud of himself, but the moment he settled down in acceptance of life as a landowner, it became apparent that the only thing that counted in their present society was nobility, and only his wife had that.
 This naturally annoyed him.
-As mentioned in a previous chapter, it troubled him to such a degree that in 1723 he composed a letter to the authorities in which he argued that he ought to be granted a knighthood, given that he had served his country dutifully for 32 years.
+As mentioned in chapter 2, it troubled him to such a degree that in 1723 he composed a letter to the authorities in which he argued that he ought to be granted a knighthood, given that he had served his country dutifully for 32 years.
 To his regret, the knighthood was refused him.

 A new lawsuit concerning a small island in Sommen by the name of Fiskarp Ö was forced upon him at this time, and was destined to go on for years right until his death.
 The big question was whether this island belonged with Fiskarp, which was part of the Liljeholmen estate, or with Brandsnäs on Torpön across the water.